markyoder/globalETAS/README.md

 We're working on making this happen as smoothly as possible, but it may still be necessary to install a few extra bits.
 We recommend using Anaconda Python 3.x; for those stubborn amongst us who insist to run on their system Python, you an probably just replace "conda" installations with "pip":

-- on a fresh linux install... stuff we have to do besides just clone this:
+- on a fresh linux install... stuff we have to do besides just clone this (NOTE: you may or may not need to specify the chanel, `-c conda-forge`:
+   - `pip install geopy`
-   - pip install geopy
+   - `conda install basemap`
-   - conda install basemap
+   - `conda install -c conda-forge basemap-data-hires`
-   - pip install geographiclib
+   - `pip install geographiclib`
-   - conda install -c ioos rtree
+   - `conda install -c ioos rtree`
       ** newer versions of Anaconda (and other Python 3.6) may require an updated rtree library; try: conda install -c conda-forge rtree
       ** in general, you can search for an appropriate installation with: